 The use itself is supported by the Provincial Policy Statement (PPS), which provides policy direction to local governments in order to guide local planning documents and policy.
 The PPS permits on-farm diversified uses, which includes examples such as the subject proposal, however, Haldimand County's Official Plan does not presently incorporate this sort of additional use in the agricultural areas of the County.
 Staff will be reviewing this as part of the upcoming Official Plan update.
-The detailed review of the policy support for this proposal is located in the Analysis section; as a summary, the subject proposal represents a policy change that is included in a detailed manual that has been published by the Province to inform planning authorities.
-This manual outlines criteria that are intended to support the introduction of on-farm diversified uses (such as the subject operation) by way of setting limits on the scale that this use can achieve on the site.
-This manual was created to assist in achieving uniformity across the Province in terms of what can be considered as appropriate for on-farm diversified, and other agriculturally oriented, additional-use policies.
+The detailed review of the policy support for this proposal is located in the Analysis section; as a summary, the subject proposal represents new policy framework that has been outlined through a provincial document, Guidelines on Permitted Uses in Ontario's Prime Agricultural Areas, that is intended to help municipalities, decision makers, and farmers interpret the policies in the Provincial Policy Statement, 2020 (PPS) on the uses that are permitted in prime agricultural areas.
+This handbook outlines criteria that are intended to support the introduction of on-farm diversified uses (such as the subject operation) by way of setting limits on the scale that this use can achieve on the site.
+This document was created to assist in achieving uniformity across the Province in terms of what can be considered as appropriate for on-farm diversified, and other agriculturally oriented, additional-use policies.

-The subject property is described as North Cayuga Concession 2 STR Part Lots 30-32 Irregular; known municipally as 1801 River Road.
-The property is located south of Cayuga, on the west side of River Road.
+The subject property is described as Concession 4, Part Lot 5, Rainham; known municipally as 383 Concession 4 Road.
+The property is located south of Fisherville, with frontage onto the north side of Concession 4 Road.
 The property is identified as the 'Subject Lands' on Attachment 1.